GagandeepSingh2001/Automatic-Number-Plate-Recognition/README.md

 # Automatic Number Plate Recognition (ANPR)

 This project implements an Automatic Number Plate Recognition (ANPR) system capable of detecting and recognizing vehicle license plates from text, images, and video streams.
-It combines object detection techniques with Optical Character Recognition (OCR) to accurately identify license plate numbers, particularly tailored for Indian vehicles.
+Welcome to our Number Plate Recognition platform — a powerful solution that utilizes advanced Optical Character Recognition (OCR) technology to accurately detect and track vehicle license plates in real-time.
+Designed to streamline urban traffic management, enhance public safety, and optimize operations in toll collection, parking, and law enforcement, our platform ensures high-performance accuracy and regulatory compliance.
+Built with React and styled using Tailwind CSS, it delivers a fast, responsive, and intuitive user experience across all devices.
+For secure and scalable authentication, we integrate Firebase for email authentication and Auth0 to manage user access for google accounts and ensure data security.
+Whether it's for city planning, traffic enforcement, or private infrastructure, our platform offers a seamless and intelligent approach to modern vehicle monitoring.

 ## Features